onomatopoeiaCC/opensourceStraitjacketforalexa/README.md

-# Opensource Straitjacket for Alexa
+# Open Source Straitjacket for Alexa

 Onomatopoeia is a word that phonetically imitates, resembles or suggests the sound that it describes.